ridassaf/ShutterIsland/README.md

 # ShutterIsland

 * The file **34_genomes.pdf** lists the genomes used as the testing dataset.
-* The file **manualpegtopfg.tab/** is used to map each gene to its corresponding family.
+* The file **manualpegtopfg.tab** is used to map each gene to its corresponding family.
 This is used to infer functionality and determine the color of the arrow representing the gene in the generated images.

 <h1> Image Generation </h1>